apache/openwhisk-release/releases/0.9.0-incubating/INSTALL.md

 tar -xvzf openwhisk-0.9.0-incubating-sources.tar.gz
 ```

+# Verify the Apache license header

+OpenWhisk uses a tool called [`scanCode`](https://github.com/apache/incubator-openwhisk-utilities/tree/master/scancode) to check the license header of each source file included in the release.
+Please check the [`scanCode` tutorial](https://github.com/apache/incubator-openwhisk-utilities) for instructions to download and run the tool and scan all code in the release.

+# Building OpenWhisk

+The following instructions walk you through the steps to build OpenWhisk 0.9.0 for the supported operation systems which are Ubuntu and Mac OS.

 ## Prerequisites

-We recommend you set the environment variable $OPENWHISK_HOME on your local machine to the extracted directory incubator-openwhisk-0.9.0-incubating.
+We recommend you set the environment variable `$OPENWHISK_HOME` on your local machine to the extracted directory `incubator-openwhisk-0.9.0-incubating`.
-It is UNACCEPTABLE to set $OPENWHISK_HOME to empty or a wrong directory.
+It is an _error_ to set `$OPENWHISK_HOME` to an invalid or incorrect path (including an empty string).
+If you do not wish to use the environment variable, make sure it is not defined in your environment at all.
+The rest of the instructions assume you have defined this environment variable.

+### Ubuntu users

 If you are a Ubuntu user, our suggested version is between 14.04 and 16.04.
-Open a terminal, go to the directory of "incubator-openwhisk-0.9.0-incubating",
-and run the script "all.sh" under tools/ubuntu-setup:
+Open a terminal, go to the directory of `"incubator-openwhisk-0.9.0-incubating"`, and run the script `"all.sh"` under `tools/ubuntu-setup`:

 ```
 cd $OPENWHISK_HOME